What ‘stops’ a positive force from leading Nepal ?

-Modern Nepal came to be because of one man who ruled over a tiny hill, Gorkha.
-Nepali history is filled with sea changes brought about by people who rose from obscurity.
+Modern Nepal came to be because of mavericks from Gorkha.
+Nepali history is filled with sea changes brought about by people who rose from obscurity from Siddhartha Gautam to Falgunanda to many yogis.
 Therefore build that courage and determination to incubate the mavericks among us.
 Who knows, you might be the reason someone rewrites Nepali history yet again!

 10) Spread positive rumors.